JinzhenHu/OnSight_Pathology/training/mag_detector/README.md

 # Magnification Detection Model Training (ViT)

 This repo contains the training scripts for the magnification detector in OnSight Pathology.
 It is used to classify the magnification level of pathology image patches into four categories: 5x, 10x, 20x, and 40x.
-The codebase handles dataset loading from a directory structure, performs patient-level train/validation splitting, and fine-tunes a specialized pathology ViT model using a linear probing strategy.

 ## File Structure